A.I. By D.I. Jolly

 Jack continued to stare at the jar while the words washed over him but eventually managed to say,

 “What do you mean by glitches and errors?”

 The doctor put on a smile that reminded Jack of a used car salesman and said.

-“Well, we need to clear it of some outdated human features, appetite, addiction that sort of thing, also if there was any damage caused by the assault, we will be able to correct that and get him back to as much of his old self as possible.
-He’ll then be updated with the latest none-bio-human legal behaviour software and he’ll be good to go.
+“Well, we need to clear it of some outdated human features, appetite, addiction that sort of thing, also if there was any damage caused by the trauma, we will be able to correct that and get him back to as much of his old self as possible.
+He’ll then be updated with the latest none-bio-human legal behaviour software and then he’ll be good to go.
 The whole process will only take a couple of days.
 So, about his insurance details?
 The sooner we can get in touch with them, the sooner we know which body model to prepare.”